selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

     <template>.fetch({options}).then(function(results) {});

-These options can be used
+These options can be used:

 * **query** results will contain an array of objects that meet the query constraints.
 The query may be a MongoDB query string (a subset of which is supported in SQL-based databases) or for knex-based database a callback that is passed the knex object and can support the knex-based functions to create complex queries.

 * **id** results will contain a single object.
 The database id is passed here (retrieved from the _id property of a saved object).  **id** and **query** are mutually exclusive.

 * **fetch** a specification identical to the fetch parameter when defining templates or the fetch option in the schema which specifies whether or not to also fetch related objects.

 * **start** the zero-based offset of the first object in the result set to be returned

 * **limit** the maximum number of objects to be returned

 * **order** a set of property names whose value is -1 to indicated sorting down and +1 to indicate sorting up.
 The set is ordered in terms of precedence (e.g. {mostImportantProp: 1, secondary: 1})

 * **transient** a boolean that specifies that the results are not to take up space in the session (does not apply to daemons).
 This both prevents the data form being transported to the browser and allows the object to be garbage collected at the end of a server call.

 * **logger** you may pass in a supertype logger created by objectTemplate.createLogger() or createChildLogger that will be used to log any data.
 Usually you create a child logger and pass in context information you want logged.

 Examples: